isomerpages/moe-lianhuapri/_learning/High Ability Learners/English.md

   </tbody>
 </table>

-<p style="text-align: justify"><strong>News in Brief</strong><br>
+<h3>News in Brief</h3>
-This programme nurtures confident communicators and informed citizens by engaging students in current affairs and helping them present news clearly and thoughtfully.
+<p>This programme nurtures confident communicators and informed citizens by engaging students in current affairs and helping them present news clearly and thoughtfully.
 It develops their speaking, critical thinking and summarising skills, while encouraging awareness of the world around them.
 </p>

 <table style="border-collapse: collapse; text-align: center;" border="0">